rosem2000/ETO5513-Assessment-1-Project-Proposal/ETO5513-Assessment-1-Project-proposal.md

 ```
 ## Data Summary

-The data summary below explores the mean and sum statistics of deaths and YLLs for each risk factor of self-harm from 1990 to 2021, addressing the first portion of the Section \@ref(research-question) Research Question.
+The data summary below explores the mean and sum statistics of deaths and YLLs for each risk factor of self-harm from 1990 to 2021, addressing the Section \@ref(research-question) Research Question.

 ``` r